bongo227/Atomical/doc/doc_gen.md

     RETURN Function{name, args, returnType, body}
 ```

-###### Varible declaration
+###### Variable declaration
 Variable declaration come in two forms, short form such as `foo := 123` and `var bar int = 199`.
-In the case of the long form declaration we know ahead of time that is a varible declaration since it starts with the var keyword.
+In the case of the long form declaration we know ahead of time that is a variable declaration since it starts with the var keyword.

 ```
 CASE VAR: